GIScience/openrouteservice/docs/api-reference/endpoints/poi/index.md

 points of interest in the area surrounding a geometry.

-It is a separate flask-based python application and lives in a separate [github repository](https://github.com/GIScience/openpoiservice), where you can also find more detailed documentation.
+It is a separate flask-based python application and lives in a separate [GitHub repository](https://github.com/GIScience/openpoiservice), where you can also find more detailed documentation.

 A complete and concise overview of all request parameters and return types can be found in